Chest Tube Placement (Thoracostomy) and Pleurodesis

 In some instances, your doctor may determine that in order to decrease the likelihood of fluid accumulation, a special procedure called pleurodesis is necessary.

-Pleurodesis is a procedure in which a medication is injected into the pleural space in order to minimize the amount of fluid that can collect there.
+Pleurodesis injects medication into the pleural space to minimize the amount of fluid that can collect there.
 Unlike temporary procedures such as thoracentesis, pleurodesis is generally a long-term, even permanent solution to prevent the accumulation of pleural fluid.

 What are some common uses of the procedure?

 Physicians perform a thoracostomy to treat conditions including:

 - pneumothorax (collapsed lung), a collection of air in the pleural space that causes the lung to collapse.
 Spontaneous pneumothorax occurs in the absence of disease or injury.
 Complicated pneumothorax may occur during heart or lung surgery or as a result of a traumatic injury (such as a gunshot or stab wound) to the chest.
 The condition may develop as a result of lung diseases, such as:

 - empyema, an infection within the pleural space

 - hemothorax, excess blood in the pleural space caused by a chest injury, tumor or other bleeding problems